-- 3.2 Definitions of Terms Non Specific to This Standard: - 3.2.1 advanced ceramic, n-a highly engineered, high performance predominately non-metallic, inorganic, ceramic material having specific functional attributes.
+- 3.2 Definitions of Terms Non Specific to This Standard: - 3.2.1 advanced ceramic, n-A highly engineered, high performance predominately non-metallic, inorganic, ceramic material having specific functional attributes.
 (See Terminology C 1145.) - 3.2.2 axial strain [LL-1], n-the average longitudinal strains measured at the surface on opposite sides of the longitudinal axis of symmetry of the test specimen by two strain-sensing devices located at the mid length of the reduced section.
 (See Practice E 1012.) - 3.2.3 bending strain $[LL^{-1}]$, n-the difference between the strain at the surface and the axial strain.
 In general, the bending strain varies from point to point around and along the reduced section of the test specimen.
-(See Practice E 1012.) - 3.2.4 constant amplitude loading, n-in cyclic fatigue loading, a loading in which all peak loads are equal and all of the valley forces are equal.
-(See Terminology E 1823.) - 3.2.5 cyclic fatigue, n-the process of progressive localized permanent structural change occurring in a material subjected to conditions that produce fluctuating stresses and strains at some point or points and that may culminate in cracks or complete fracture after a sufficient number of fluctuations.
+(See Practice E 1012.) - 3.2.4 ceramic matrix composite, n-a material consisting of two or more materials (insoluble in one another), in which the major, continuous component (matrix component) is a ceramic, while the secondary component(s) (reinforcing component) may be ceramic, glass-ceramic, glass, metal or organic in nature.
+These components are combined on a macroscale to form a useful engineering material possessing certain properties or behavior not possessed by the individual constituents (See Test Method C 1275.) - 3.2.5 continuous fiber-reinforced ceramic matrix composite (CFCC), n-a ceramic matrix composite in which the reinforcing phase consists of a continuous fiber, continuous yarn, or a woven fabric.
+(See Terminology C 1145.) - 3.2.6 constant amplitude loading, n-in cyclic fatigue loading, a loading in which all peak loads are equal and all of the valley loads are equal.
+(See Terminology E 1823.) - 3.2.7 cyclic fatigue, n-the process of progressive localized permanent structural change occurring in a material subjected to conditions that produce fluctuating stresses and strains at some point or points and that may culminate in cracks or complete fracture after a sufficient number of fluctuations.
 (See Terminology E 1823.)
-See Fig. 1 for nomenclature relevant to cyclic fatigue testing. - 3.2.5.1 Discussion-In glass technology static tests of considerable duration are called static fatigue tests, a type of test generally designated as stress-rupture. - 3.2.5.2 Discussion-Fluctuations may occur both in load and with time (frequency) as in the case of random vibration. - 3.2.6 cyclic fatigue life, N_f-the number of loading cycles of a specified character that a given test specimen sustains before failure of a specified nature occurs.
-(See Terminology E 1823.) - 3.2.7 cyclic fatigue limit, S_f , [FL-2], n-the limiting value of the median cyclic fatigue strength as the cyclic fatigue life, N_f , becomes very large. (for example, N>106-107).
-(See Terminology E 1823) - 3.2.7.1 Discussion-Certain materials and environments preclude the attainment of a cyclic fatigue limit.
-Values tabulated as cyclic fatigue limits in the literature are frequently (but not always) values of $S{\rm f}$ at 50 % survival at $N{\rm f}$ cycles of stress in which the mean stress, $S{\rm m}$, equals zero. - 3.2.8 cyclic fatigue strength S_N , [FL-2], n-the limiting value of the median cyclic fatigue strength at a particular cyclic fatigue life, N_f (See Terminology E 1823.)
+See Fig. 1 for nomenclature relevant to cyclic fatigue testing. - 3.2.7.1 Discussion-In glass technology static tests of considerable duration are called "static fatigue" tests, a type of test generally designated as stress-rupture.

-FIG. 1 Cyclic Fatigue Nomenclature and Wave Forms
+FIG. 1 Cyclic Fatigue Nomenclature and Wave Forms.